 But more importantly, it brings up the main challenge for empirical economists and other social scientists studying inequality.
 Those on the right of the political spectrum believe the relation in the chart above is a causal one: some factors changed social norms and led to the breakdown in family structure.
 A strong family structure is crucial for instilling the education and habits necessary to succeed in the workplace, the argument goes.
 As a result of the breakdown in families, income inequality has risen.
 This view is expressed most forcefully in Coming Apart by Charles Murray.

 Those left of center argue the causality is the opposite.
 Rising income inequality was the trigger that led to the disintegration of families.
-Less-educated Americans, especially men, cannot find a decent-paying job.
+Less-educated Americans, especially men, cannot find a decent-paying job and would have to seek other ways to earn more money.
 As Paul Krugman put it: “Still, something is clearly happening to the traditional working-class family.
 The question is what.
 And it is, frankly, amazing how quickly and blithely conservatives dismiss the seemingly obvious answer: A drastic reduction in the work opportunities available to less-educated men.”
 He concludes: “the social changes taking place in America’s working class are overwhelmingly the consequence of sharply rising inequality, not its cause.”

 So which is it?
 Did changing cultural values degrade the importance of the two-parent family, which then led to income inequality?
 Or did the rise in income inequality and the lack of opportunities for less-educated men cause the disintegration of families?

 We are still looking for studies that answer this question definitively.
 If there are studies out there that help us interpret this correlation, let us know in the comments or on twitter.
 We will happily update the post.